 14 knowledge of UWB channel usage learned from Acquisition Compact frames received from other initiators

 15 as described in 10.38.3.9.
-When coordination is active, the initiator may scan the channel specified by the
+When coordination is active, the initiator may scan the O-QPSK 5800 MHz band with channel number aOqpsk5g8AquisitionChan and HRP UWB channel with channel number aHrpUwbAquisitionChanbefore transmitting the Start of Ranging Compact frame.

-16 default value of the macMmsNbInitChannel attribute and the channel specified by the default value of the

-17 macMmsUwbChannel attribute before transmitting the Start of Ranging Compact frame.
 To perform

 18 scanning for coordination and defer the transmission of the Start of Ranging Compact frame, the initiator